Current status

 These creative development processes revealed that what was needed was a rigorous approach to developing the dramatic impetus of the work, and creating a sound world that truly represents the time and place in which this story is set.
 There was also a pressing need to bring cultural awareness to the work, by bringing on creatives with the appropriate skills and background.

-Hayat Selim brings exceptional skills as composer, singer and musician.
-We experienced this first hand during her residency in Australia in Feb 2023.
+Hayat Selim – composer, singer and musician.
 Hayat is a media composer and singer-songwriter from Cairo.
 Having graduated with a masters in composition for screen from the Royal College of Music, she is now based in London.
 In 2019 Hayat’s song Mirage (for the short film by Lena Srinivasan) was nominated in the Best Song category of the Jerry Goldsmith Awards 2019.
 See the embedded video.
 In 2020 she was commissioned to be the singer and lyricist for Sonuscore and Steinberg’s Ethnic Vocal Phrases virtual instrument library.
 Hayat writes and performs music for film, games and TV in parallel with her own song releases.
+Her work, and her voice, can be heard in the Grand Egyptian Museum, Cairo, as well as on numerous soundtracks.

 Vidya Makan – Dianna saw Vidya perform one of her own brilliant songs, Hugh Jackman, at Chapel Off Chapel in 2019 as part of the Home Grown series.
 Vidya then came to Canberra to participate in a music theatre creative development project at The Street Theatre.
-Vidya was very in demand, until Covid shut the arts down, including bringing the Australian production of Six to a sudden halt, in which Vidya played Catherine Parr.
-Thankfully, Six was able to tour again, with Vidya on board.
+Vidya was very much in demand, until Covid shut the arts down, including bringing the Australian production of Six to a sudden halt, in which Vidya played Catherine Parr.
+Thankfully, Six was able to tour again after shutdown, with Vidya on board.
 Vidya’s skills as lyricist and songwriter, and her deep understanding of music theatre performance bring another very strong element to the team.
-2023 saw her musical The Lucky Country premiere at The Hayes, and she was a cast member in Melbourne Theatre Company’s new musical, Bloom, soon to play at Sydney Theatre Company.
 Vidya spent much of 2024 as Australia’s Eliza in Hamilton.
+2023 saw her original musical The Lucky Country premiere at The Hayes Theatre, and it tours to Brisbane and Melbourne later in 2025.
+Vidya was a cast member in the musical, Bloom, for both Melbourne Theatre Company and Sydney Theatre Company.

 Vidya directed, produced and wrote the viral sensation I NEED YOU TO SEE ME; a call to action to the entertainment industry for visibility and inclusion, featuring 101 BIPoC and CALD performers aged 18-25.
 Vidya has been commissioned by the likes of NGV and Chips & Gravy; writing songs for the Screen Australia funded comedic web series She Becomes Her.
 Other performance credits include: Hayes Theatre’s Merrily We Roll Along, Altitude Theatre’s Once On This Island, Dot/Marie in Sunday In The Park With George (Watch This) earning her a Green Room nomination for Best Performance In A Leading Role, Lady Capulet in Romeo and Juliet (Australian Shakespeare Company), the Australian tour of Green Day’s American Idiot (Shake & Stir).
 Vidya is a proud graduate of the Queensland Conservatorium’s Bachelor of Musical Theatre and holds minority storytelling at the heart of all of her work.